aqt01/edx-documentation/en_us/shared/course_components/create_discussion.rst

 A Learner's View of the Discussion
 **********************************

-When you add a discussion component to a unit, in the LMS, learners see only a **Show Discussion** option.
+When you add a discussion component to a unit, in the LMS, learners see only the display name of the discussion component, the category and subcategory, and a **Show Discussion** option.
 EdX recommends that you add an HTML component before each discussion component where you add some text to introduce the discussion topic.

 In the following example, the discussion component follows video and HTML components.